 Lauren had run out of treatment options.

 When treatment options have been exhausted, there is little hope of survival.
 But through CURE’s funding of the Aflac Precision Medicine Program, doctors have a new tool in their toolkit.
 Lauren was enrolled in the program to see if there was a genetic reason her cancer was resisting treatment.
 Genetic testing revealed Lauren’s tumor had a genetic mutation for which there is a drug known to be effective.
 Lauren was immediately enrolled in a clinical trial for lorlatinib.
 She was given a single pill once a day, and after only four cycles, all bone metastases and bone marrow involvement had disappeared.
-Incredibly, the only tumor remaining is in her pelvis, and the latest scan suggests that it is now inactive.
+Incredibly, the only tumor remaining at that time showed inactive.

 “My cancer journey has made me realize that you have to live life to the fullest and never give up!”